simon5u/JetsonYolov5/README.md

 Running YoloV5 with TensorRT Engine on Jetson Orin Nano 8GB.
 ==========

-This repository contains step by step guide to build and convert YoloV5 model into a TensorRT engine on Jetson Orin Nano 8GB.
+This repository contains step by step guide to build and convert YoloV5s model into a TensorRT engine on Jetson Orin Nano 8GB.

 Please install Jetpack OS version 5.1.1 as mentioned by Nvidia and follow below steps.
 Please follow each steps exactly mentioned in the video links below :

 Build YoloV5 TensorRT Engine on Jetson Nano: https://www.youtube.com/watch?v=ErWC3nBuV6k

 Object Detection YoloV5 TensorRT Engine on Jetson Nano: https://www.youtube.com/watch?v=-Vu65N1NRWw

+Please take note that this repo only work for yolov5s, i got some error when try to convert yolov5m from wts to engine, but you can refer to https://github.com/wang-xinyu/tensorrtx/tree/yolov5-v7.0/yolov5 for futher exploration.

 Jetson Xavier: